spicata/spicata99/mint-fresh-notes/themesJekyllAndHyde.md

 ## spirituality

-victorian society was very religious, but also decreasingly religious
+victorian society was very religious, but also decreasingly religious. science was becoming bigger. however, we can still see the

 [^1]: its worded badly, i just thought it might be interesting